Get out - and stay out!

 - Off-street parking

 The Saranac Lake 6er program was born in 2013 as a way to get people to experience the beauty of these summits.
 The hikes cover a range of difficulty, with Mount Baker, which is located right in the village, offering the easiest path.
+Hike all 6 and earn a patch!
 Learn more here.

 Dewey Mountain Recreation Center